 When blower is furnished mounted on a baseplate, with or without a driver, use of lifting slings passing under the base flanges is required.
 Arrange these slings so that no strains are placed on the blower casing or mounting feet, or on any mounted accessory equipment.
-DO NOT use the eyebolts in the top of the headplates.
+DO NOT use the lifting brackets in the top of the cylinder.